Mohammad-Dawoud/Parallelizing-a-Sequential-Algorithm-Using-Pthreads/README.md

 ---

-Created by Mohammad Saied Dawood - 2025
+Created by Mohammad Dawood - 2025